Warwick, Ontario

 In addition to Warwick and Watford, the township also includes the smaller communities of Birnam and Wisbeach.

 Watford village

 Watford was first settled in 1851 at what was known as Brown's Corners, a stagecoach stop between the village of Warwick and Brooke Township.
 The Great Western Railway was built in 1856 and caused the settlement to be relocated to its present location near the tracks.
 It was incorporated as the village of Watford in 1873.
-Watford was named either for the Watford in England, or by Col. Brown for his home town of Watford, Ireland.
+Watford was named either for the Watford in England, or by Col. Brown for his home town of Waterford, Ireland.

 There was a great fire in the 1880s that destroyed much of the town during a Guy Fawkes Night celebration.

 In 1972, Watford Roof Truss started manufacturing wood trusses for delivery in the Southwestern Ontario and Southern Michigan markets.
 Watford Roof Truss is still a major employer in the town.